ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The growing of hops for beer-making began in colonial times, and probably greatly increased the abundance of the hops vine, and of its three associated butterflies: the Question Mark, the Eastern Comma, and the Gray Hairstreak.
 Historian Howard Russell writes that in 1702 there were “well-known hop-yards at Woburn, Massachusetts,” and that hop growing must have reached some magnitude before 1775, for shipping records show 3,000 lbs being shipped to New York in 1763.
 By 1806 the state had set strict quality standards for this crop, and required inspections.
 Several towns in northern Middlesex County, especially Tewksbury and North Reading, were centers of production, and Northfield, in the Connecticut River valley, also produced a lot.
 Hops were shipped to destinations around the United States and Europe.
 Most was probably exported, since New Englanders generally preferred cider to beer in those early days.
 Hops were dried in kilns over pine and oak charcoal fires.
 The crop was grown here until about the time of the Civil War.
 In 1840, Massachusetts still produced about one-fifth of the nation’s crop (Russell, 1982: 165-66, 226).

-As Walton reminds us in the Atlas account, the autumn “tippling” and the use of early spring sap flows are both adaptive behaviors needed by a species which hibernates as an adult over the winter, and then breaks diapause in early spring when nectar sources may be limited.
+Autumn “tippling” and the use of early spring sap flows are both adaptive behaviors needed by a species which hibernates as an adult over the winter, and then breaks diapause in early spring when nectar sources may be limited.
 Some portion of the Question Mark population over-winters here as an adult, but some portion also migrates southward, often along the coast.
 Then in spring, new individuals arrive back from the south to augment the local population.

 Relative Abundance Today